Pepinko81/nova-speed/SSL_SETUP.md

 # SpeedFlux SSL Setup Guide

+## Problem: 204 Error Even with Standalone Mode

+If you're getting `204 Invalid response` errors **even with standalone mode**, it means you have a **reverse proxy or load balancer** (like Cloudflare, AWS CloudFront, etc.) in front of your server that's blocking or modifying ACME challenge requests.

+**Solution: Use DNS-01 Challenge** (see `SSL_SETUP_DNS.md` for detailed instructions)

-## Quick Fix for 204 Error
+## Quick Fix for 204 Error (If No Reverse Proxy)

-If you're getting `204 Invalid response` errors from certbot, use **standalone mode** instead of nginx mode.
+If you're getting `204 Invalid response` errors from certbot and you DON'T have a reverse proxy, use **standalone mode** instead of nginx mode.

 ## Method 1: Automated Script (Easiest)